 Here, the parent, through a delicate balancing of stating the child’s preference in custody but not pressuring the child to choose, should state specific facts as to the living arrangements between the parents and why it would be in the child’s best interest to live with that parent, consistent with the child’s wishes.
 The experience of a child custody lawyer is very helpful here to ensure the information is properly presented to the court through admissible evidence.

 Conditioning and parental alienation as undue influence over the child’s preference in custody

 Our child custody lawyers have seen it firsthand in cases.
 We’ve had situations where a child has specifically expressed a preference to live with the other parent but, upon our investigation and evaluation, we learned that the child’s preference was the result of the emotional abuse, pressure or alienation.

 All of these things can factor into a child’s choice and a vigilant parent must be careful not to simply let the child’s preference be heard without also a full review as to the foundation and the reasons for that preference in custody.

 Your child’s preference in custody and what is your next step?

-If your matter is in Orange County, California, contact us for help at (714) 937-1193.
+If you have a family law matter in Southern California, contact us for help at (714) 937-1193 or (949) 616-3772.
 Let’s schedule an affordable, initial strategy session to meet with our family law firm, regardless of whether you are the parent who seeks custody based on the child’s preference or the one opposing it.
 Early communication with us is important but even if you find yourself in the middle of a contested child custody case based on the child’s preference, contact us today for an evaluation of your child preference case and its facts.